pranab/sifarish/README.md

 ## Build
 It has dependencies on two of my other open source projects, chombo and hoidla.
-They need to be built first before building sifarish
+They need to be built first before building sifarish.

+## Hadoop2
+If you are using Hadoop2, please change the hadoop dependency in build.xml and rebuild.
+Code change is not necessary.

 ## Help
 Please feel free to email me at pkghosh99@gmail.com